 UK Bethany Hall

 UK +44 (0)1506 416 5533

 Green Cat Renewables is a company specialising in providing the full range of technical expertise in-house to successfully deliver hydro-electric projects from feasibility to construction.

 With a team of over 50 staff including civil, geotechnical and electrical engineers, as well as a dedicated planning and environmental team we have successfully helped deliver over 30 hydropower projects with a total output of over 25MW.
 Our clients to date have included landowners, developers and community groups.

 SUCCESSFUL DELIVERY OF PRIVATELY OWNED AND COMMUNITY PROJECTS

 We currently have a range of hydro projects from 50kW to 1.1MW at various stages of consent, design, construction and completion.
 Our hydro projects encompass a range of small hydro scheme types including:

 BROAD IN-HOUSE CAPABILITIES AND EXPERIENCE

-Utilising our broad in house capabilities and experience, we are able to offer the full range of expertise necessary to take a hydro scheme from inception, through feasibility, obtaining necessary consents, tender of civil, mechanical and electrical works; and the procurement of all components, to construction and completion.
-In doing this we always maintain good communication and working relationships with clients, councils, contractors and other official bodies such as SEPA, SNH, WoSAS, DNO Bodies, OFGEM etc, to ensure our projects progress efficiently ‒ on time and on budget.
+Utilising our comprehensive in house capabilities and experience, we are able to offer the full range of expertise necessary to take a hydro scheme from inception, through feasibility, obtaining necessary consents, detailed design, tender of civil, mechanical and electrical works; and the procurement of all components, to construction and generation.
+In doing this we always maintain good communication and working relationships with clients, councils, contractors and other official bodies such as SEPA, SNH, WoSAS, DNO bodies, OFGEM etc, to ensure our projects progress efficiently ‒ on time and on budget.